fnv234/61040-portfolio/assignments/pset1.md

       **effects** return the user

 This differs from PasswordAuthentication because tokens can be individually removed/revoked but passwords cannot.
-Also, instead of having one unique password for a user, they may have multiple different tokens.
+Also, instead of having one password for a user, they may have multiple different tokens.

 To improve the GitHub documentation, we could explicitly say that tokens are removable and machine-created alternatives to passwords to emphasize that they provide a level deeper of control rather than saying that we treat them exactly like passwords.